iluvjava/Maths/AMATH 501/Complex Analysis/Cauchy Integral.md

 \frac{2\pi i}{n!} \frac{d^{n - 1}(1)}{dx^{n - 1}}
 $$

-It can also be viewed as a corollary, and this is big brain, and when $n\leq 2$ this thing is going to be zero.
+It can also be viewed as a corollary, and this is big brain, and when $n\neq 1$ this thing is going to be zero.

 #### Example 1